 Also refer: Risk Factors and Symptoms

-You can lower your risk of CKD and other chronic diseases!
+You can lower your risk of chronic kidney disease (CKD) and other chronic diseases!

 Lifestyle diseases, like diabetes and cardiovascular conditions can cause damage to your kidneys.
 Significant evidence indicates being overweight or obese, not getting enough physical activity, smoking, harmful alcohol consumption and unhealthy eating - are major risk factors for many chronic diseases.